Agent Groups

 environment variable instead.

-When your Kafka client connects to an Agent in a specific group, the WarpStream service discovery system will ensure that your client only connects to other Agents in the same group.
+When your Kafka (or Schema Registry) client connects to an Agent in a specific group, the WarpStream service discovery system will ensure that your client only connects to other Agents in the same group.
 This means that in order to take advantage of the Agent group functionality, you need to ensure that the bootstrap URL you configure in your client will only ever resolve to Agents in the correct group.

 Unfortunately, the convenience bootstrap URL hosted by WarpStream and displayed in the console is not "agent group aware" and will randomly return Agent IP addresses from different groups.
 Therefore if you're using the Agent Group functionality, you should not use the convenience bootstrap URL and instead use a URL that is specific to the agent group your application wants to target.